oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_with_control_on_resources.md

   * To pull the above images from Oracle Container Registry, create a Kubernetes secret named `ocr-reg-cred` using your credentials with type set to `kubernetes.io/dockerconfigjson` in the namespace `shns`.
   * If you plan to use images built by you, you need to change `dbImage` and `gsmImage` tag with the images you have built in your enviornment in file `ssharding_shard_prov_memory_cpu.yaml`.
   * To understand the Pre-requisite of Database and Global Data Services docker images, refer [Oracle Database and Global Data Services Docker Images](../../README.md#3-oracle-database-and-global-data-services-docker-images)
+  * In case you want to use the [Oracle Database 23ai Free](https://www.oracle.com/database/free/get-started/) Image for Database and GSM, then you will need to add the additional parameter `dbEdition: "free"` to the below .yaml file.

+  **NOTE:** For Oracle Database 23ai Free, you can control the `CPU` and `Memory` allocation of the PODs using tags `cpu` and `memory` respectively but tags `INIT_SGA_SIZE` and `INIT_PGA_SIZE` to control the SGA and PGA allocation at the database level are `not` supported.

 Use the YAML file [ssharding_shard_prov_memory_cpu.yaml](./ssharding_shard_prov_memory_cpu.yaml).